by Diane Spicer

 If you find yourself reluctant to put in the preparation time and embrace this thoughtful approach, maybe you shouldn't be hiking solo right now.

-The solo hiking tips on this website are designed to get you thinking about what you can do to enhance your own trail confidence and skill sets.
+The solo hiking tips, and everything else on this website are designed to get you thinking about what you can do to enhance your own trail confidence and skill sets.

 Feel free to contact me if you want to kick around the topic of solo hiking - I am always willing to learn and add to my skill sets by talking things through with another hiker.